 Is anyone else the parent of a picky eater?
 (Who you don’t want to starve — and who doesn’t like anything?)
-These books for picky eaters not only will entertain your kids but might just help them consider trying new foods.
+These picture books for picky eaters not only will entertain your kids but might just help them consider trying new foods.

 That being said, I have a child with a sensory processing disorder who struggles with textures and tastes, and for her, there is NO getting her to eat certain foods.
 She’s not being stubborn; it’s a neurological situation, not a defiant one.
 (She, and kids like her, will not eat when they are hungry.)

-With neurotypical kids, while it’s often tricky when they are little, but it’s more likely that neurotypical children can and will expand their eating palettes as they age.
+With neurotypical kids, while it’s often tricky when they are little, it’s more likely that neurotypical children can and will expand their eating palettes as they age.

 And perhaps with enough exposure, a child can find more foods to enjoy!
 (Or maybe just when their taste buds die?!)